Listiing

 Is commercial property in Goa a better investment than residential?

-For income-focused investors, commercial property in Goa currently offers superior yield at 5-8% versus 2-3% for residential.
-Commercial leases are typically 3-9 years with rent escalation clauses, providing predictable cash flow.
+For income-focused investors, commercial property in well-located Goa micro-markets has historically offered superior gross yield to residential in the same catchment, supported by longer lease tenures (typically 3–9 years with rent escalation clauses) and predictable cash flow.
 However, commercial assets require higher initial capital, carry vacancy risk between tenants, and are less liquid than residential property in the resale market.
+Specific yield outcomes turn on unit quality, frontage, tenant covenant, and lease structure — we underwrite unit by unit rather than rely on category yield averages.

 People also ask